 A well-designed core training program can help your athletes gain neuromuscular control, stability, muscular endurance, strength, and power.
 The programming should be systematic, progressive, and functional, in order to put focus on force production, force reduction, and dynamic stabilization.
 These attributes allow the athlete to navigate the chaotic environment of competitive sport.

-Core stabilization exercises are exercises that involve little to no motion through the spine and pelvis.
+Core exercises that promote stabilization involve little to no motion through the spine and pelvis.

 Muscles do not work in isolation, therefore it is vital that train for dynamic stabilization.
 Efficient functional movement and elite performance elements of sport must be derived through a stable spine.
 Developing functional core stability will improve neuromuscular efficiency throughout the kinetic chain.